procszoo/procszoo/README.md

     # Debain/Ubuntu
     sudo apt-get -y install autoconf gcc make libc6-dev

-For RHEL5 and CentOS 5, we need install more packages

-    # on old Fedora/RHEL5/CentOS5
-    sudo yum -y install python-json python-ctypes

 After that, all you need are to clone it and do as follows,

     git clone https://github.com/xning/procszoo.git